DanielAyomide-git/Cancer-Image-detection-with-Transformer/README.md

 # Cancer-Image-detection-with-Transformer
 A full stack webpage for cancer Image detection.
-Check read me for mor details.
+More updates coming